Post

 Example: E-Commerce Site

-Another example is an e-commerce website.
+Imagine an e-commerce website.
 If the website goes down, the organization risks losing sales and customer trust.
 So, the organization might set an RTO of 1 hour for the website to be back up and running.
-There may even be a financial figure associated too that they generally lose $X dollars per minute of downtime.
+There is often a financial figure associated too, like: the company loses $X dollars per minute of downtime.

-The idea is work with stakeholders to figure this out ahead of time, do the math, and determine what the RTO should be.
+The idea is to work with the stakeholders to do all of this analysis ahead of time, before an incident occurs.
+That is, do the math, and determine what the RTO should be for that particular service.

 Recovery Point Objective (RPO)